arunodhayan/HandPose_Detection/README.md

     run the code after 30 frame pose your hand in the bounding box displayed on the video
 ## Training
     Then Resize the images using resize.py

-    set some default parameters
+    The file read.py helps to find the image resolution and no of channels which can be helpful reshaping set some default parameters
     Filters=32
     EPOCHS=50